 Taupo is in the centre of New Zealand’s North Island and is located by Lake Taupo, the biggest lake in Australasia.
 With Lake Taupo the size of Singapore, some say it’s more like an inland sea rather than a lake.

 Taupo is around 3.5 hours drive from Auckland, 4.5 hours drive from Wellington or Rotorua to Taupo is only 1 hour.
-Whilst Taupo is accessible by car, bus or plane (the nearest airport is Rotorua), I recommend you hire a car as it will be much easier to get around to see all the various Taupo tourist attractions and activities.
+Whilst Taupo is accessible by car, bus or plane (the nearest airport is Rotorua or international airport in Auckland), I recommend you hire a car as it will be much easier to get around to see all the various Taupo tourist attractions and activities.

 19 of The Best Things to do in Taupo with Kids

 There are plenty of things to do in Lake Taupo and in this guide, I detail some of the more popular Lake Taupo activities and what I’d recommend for families visiting the area.

 1. Huka Falls

 Let’s start with not only one of the best things to see in Taupo, but it’s also one of the free things to do in Taupo – a visit to the stunning cascading Huka Falls.